julysoom/Self-Studying/Recommendation-System/Introduction-to-Recommender-System/Part-1-CF-SVD.md

 array([2.75193379, 5.6059665])
 ```
 * **pro** : SVD handles scalability and sparsity posed by CF
-* **con** : there almost no explanation how the recommendation result have came out (can't draw why such item was recommended to the user) → what if the users want to know why such item was recommended to them?
+* **con** : almost no explanation how the recommendation result have came out (can't draw why such item was recommended to the user) → what if the users want to know why such item was recommended to them?